flowr-analysis/flowr/wiki/Query API.md

                 - **filter** [optional] _If given, only function definitions that match one of the given slicing criteria are considered.
 Each criterion can be either `line:column`, `line@variable-name`, or `$id`, where the latter directly specifies the node id of the function definition to be considered._ (array)
                 Valid item types:
                     - [required] (string)
-            - _Either returns all function definitions alongside whether they are strict, or just those matching the filters._ (object)
+            - _Either returns all function definitions alongside what they and their formals do, or just those matching the filters._ (object)
                 - **type** [required] _The type of the query._ (string)
-                    Only allows: 'inspect-strictness'
+                    Only allows: 'inspect-fn-props'
                 - **filter** [optional] _If given, only function definitions that match one of the given slicing criteria are considered.
 Each criterion can be either `line:column`, `line@variable-name`, or `$id`, where the latter directly specifies the node id of the function definition to be considered._ (array)
                 Valid item types:
                     - [required] (string)
+                - **maxDepth** [optional] _How far a value is followed back through names and calls when deciding what a formal stands for (default 6)._ (number)
+                - **only** [optional] _Infer only what the formals do, or only what the function itself does; both are inferred when this is left out._ (string)
+                    Only allows: 'arguments', 'function'
+                - **formals** [optional] _Keep only the formals written as one of these names._ (array) Valid item types:
+                    - (string)
+                - **props** [optional] _Keep only these properties, named as the ArgProp/CallProp members they are._ (array) Valid item types:
+                    - (string)
+                        Only allows: 'Forced', 'NoDefault', 'Alias', 'Value', 'Shape', 'Flag', 'Resource', 'Written', 'Nse', 'Callee', 'Presence', 'Bounds', 'Atomic', 'Handle', 'Lazy', 'Pure', 'MayPure', 'Throws', 'Invisible', 'Generic', 'Method', 'Scope', 'NonDet', 'Random', 'Ambient', 'File', 'TempFile', 'Network', 'Process', 'Ffi', 'Lang', 'User', 'Graphics', 'Database', 'Reads', 'Writes', 'Prints', 'Narrows', 'Configures', 'Closes', 'Glob', 'CommandLine', 'Opens', 'Statistics', 'Deprecated', 'Strict', 'Concurrent'
             - _The resolve value query used to get definitions of an identifier_ (object)
                 - **type** [required] _The type of the query._ (string)
                     Only allows: 'resolve-value'